Jovian-Dsouza/solana-agent-kit/examples/n8n-solana-agent/nodes/SolanaAgent/MODULAR_ARCHITECTURE.md

 ## Architecture Overview

-The codebase has been refactored from a monolithic structure to a modular, maintainable architecture following SOLID principles and separation of concerns.
+The codebase has been refactored to a modular, maintainable architecture following SOLID principles and separation of concerns.

 ## Directory Structure